National pavilions at the Venice Biennale: Namibia

 The Republic of Namibia officially participated for the first time at the 59th Venice Biennale in 2022 with the exhibition A Bridge to the Desert curated by Marco Furio Ferrario, exhibiting the works of solo artist Renn.
 Covering an area of 20 hectares, the national participation was the most extensive of its edition and one of the most extensive of the history of Biennale.
-The exhibition included two introductory paths to the main works: a 140x2 meters wall covered with Namib desert pictures by Roland Blum (photographer) and an immersive-interactive installation titled Seek to believe by Amebe Studio.
+The exhibition included two introductory paths to the main works: a 140x2 meters wall covered with Namib desert pictures by Roland Blum (photographer) and an immersive-interactive installation titled Seek to believe by Studio Amebe.

 List of exhibitors in the Namibian Pavilion: